aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/basics/taints/implementing-tolerations.md

 Unschedulable:      false
 [...]
 ```

+As you can see, the `ui` pod is now running on the Graviton-based node in our tainted managed node group.
+In addition, you can see the Taints on the `kubectl describe node` command, and the matching Tolerations on the `kubectl describe pod` command.

 You've successfully scheduled the `ui` application, which can run on both Intel and ARM-based processors, to run on the new Graviton-based managed node group we created in the previous step.
 Taints and tolerations are a powerful tool that can be used to configure how pods get scheduled onto nodes, whether it's for Graviton/GPU-enhanced nodes, or for multi-tenant Kubernetes clusters.